FasterXML/jackson-dataformat-avro/README.md

 }
 ```

-and similarly with `JsonGenerator`
+and similarly with `JsonGenerator`.
+And as with other fully-supported formats, you can even
+mix-and-match data-binding with streaming (see `JsonParser.readValueAs()`).

 # Issues

-Currently, following things are likely to cause problems:
+Currently, following things have not been thoroughly tested and may cause problems:

 * More advanced features will probably not work well.
 This includes:
     * Polymorphic type handling
     * Object identity

+especially because Avro itself does not have much direct support for polymorphic types
+or object identity.

 # Documentation